Frequently Asked Questions

 If you decide at any time after 30 minutes of completing your order, please contact Nanooq Inuit Art to cancel your order.

 The igloo tag shown below is your guarantee of authenticity.
-It certifies the art you have purchased has been handmade by a Canadian aboriginal artist.
+It certifies the art you have purchased has been handmade by an Inuk artist.
 The Government of Canada registered the symbol of the Igloo as a trademark to identify Inuit artwork as authenticand to protect Inuit artists and buyers.
 This tag can only be attached to original Inuit carvings and other art from northern Canada.